18F/ffd-microsite/README.md

 [ffd-staging]: https://ffd-microsite-staging.apps.cloud.gov "Federal Front Door: Staging"
 [ffd-production]: https://labs.usa.gov "Federal Front Door: Production"

-All new Pull Requests must target this repository's `staging` branch.
-You can use [this link to ensure the base branch is set correctly] [gh-base-branch].

-[gh-base-branch]: https://github.com/18F/ffd-microsite/compare/staging...staging "Github: Submit a new Pull Request"

 ### Manual deployment

 Using the `cf` command-line tool, you can run a manual deployment to either